schwilklab/understory-ma/ms/understory-ma-ms.md

 | total-richness  |  0.09 (-0.48, 0.53)  |  0.46 (-0.17, 0.31)  | 2.40 (0.29, 1.53)  |

 Table: Standardized mean differences (z-values) and lower and upper confidence intervals at $\alpha = 0.1$.
-[DWS: No need for predictions here, those are not results]